We use technology to support caregivers and promote independence.

 We wanted to create a not for profit organization devoted to focusing on bringing awareness and support to the caregivers.
 We hope that caregivers can use the technology tools to gain and maintain independence and feel supported in their journey.

 DAAS recognizes that there are multiple ways to bring awareness and support to caregivers, and that not all caregivers will find the same usefulness in the same tools.
-At this moment, we have two platforms for providing awareness and support:
+At this moment, we have two technology methods for providing awareness and support:

 (1) The Life with Dementia Podcast, which is produced monthly, and showcases how to live well with dementia.
 Our podcast host, Johnna Lowther, showcases researchers, caregivers, health care workers, family members and people living well with dementia, to share practical tips and tools for enhancing the quality of life for those people living with dementia.

-(2) Tusk Platform: a proprietary software platform focusing on the wellness of the caregiver.
+(2) Tusk Platform: our online portal powered by Tusk: The Care Navigation Tool, that focuses on the wellness of the caregiver.
 Depending on the responses, the platform will curate a list of resources to support the caregiver with where he or she is at on the caregiving journey.
 The system can also allow caregivers on the care team providing support to the caregivers that are providing care to the person living with dementia as well as the primary caregiver.

 We recognize that dementia is becoming more prevalent.
 We recognize that people are living longer.
 We recognize that people want to age in place with dignity and participate in their communities for as long as possible.